seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **POMPEY**
 Very well: you being then, if you be remembered,
-cracking the stones of the foresaid prunes—
+cracking the stones of the foresaid prunes---

 **FROTH**
 Ay, so I did indeed.